The Importance of Heat Flux in Quasi-Parallel Collisionless Shocks: Heat Flux in the Jump Conditions

-with Eqs.~\ref{eq:mass}, \ref{eq:momentum} \& \ref{eq:energy} corresponding to the first, second and third panels of Fig.~\ref{fig:avg_jumps}, respectively, and where the Einstein summation convention is used for repeated dummy indices.
+With Eqs.~\ref{eq:mass}, \ref{eq:momentum} \& \ref{eq:energy} corresponding to panels (a), (b), and (c) of Figure~\ref{fig:avg_jumps}, respectively, and where the Einstein summation convention is used for repeated dummy indices.
 The square brackets correspond to the difference between any point in the upstream and downstream regions where the assumption of stationary remains valid.
-In Eqs.~\ref{eq:mass} -- \ref{eq:energy}, $P_{j,k}$ is the $j,k$th component of the total pressure tensor (ions, electrons and non-thermals) and $Q_x$ is the heat flux density normal to the shock.
-The contribution of the magnetic field is ignored in the jump conditions because the amplified fields are relatively small for quasi-parallel, lower Mach number shocks (as shown in Fig.~\ref{fig:avg_jumps}), however their inclusion into the jump conditions is straightforward.
-Note that we have yet to make any assumptions about the nature of the distribution function; all of these terms represent generic moments of the distribution function, however in the isotropic limit the pressure tensor terms can be rewritten in the familiar form of $\Gamma P/(\Gamma - 1)$.
+The equations are written in the de~Hoffmann-Teller frame so that all flows are parallel to the magnetic field direction (i.e., $\mathbf{u}\times \mathbf{B} = 0$) \citep{DeHoffmann+50}; additionally, the \textit{x} component of the magnetic field must be constant through the shock.
+In Eqs.~\ref{eq:mass} -- \ref{eq:energy}, $P_{j,k}$ is the $j,k$th element of the total pressure tensor of the ions (both thermal and non-thermal) and electrons\footnote{Note for the simulations: the ion pressure is determined by directly measuring the second moment of the distribution function, while the electron pressure is set by the adiabatic electron equation of state, with $n_i = n_e$.}. $Q_x$ is the heat flux density of the full ion distribution normal to the shock (electrons cannot contribute to the heat flux in the hybrid model because they are assumed to be isotropic).
+Note that these equations converge to the typical MHD jump conditions when the pressure tensor becomes isotropic and the heat flux becomes negligible ($Q_x \sim 0$).

+The momentum and energy flux in Figure~\ref{fig:avg_jumps} confirm what was evident from the upstream distribution functions of Figure~\ref{fig:M}; the non-thermal particles have a zeroth order contribution to the upstream terms in the jump conditions, in the enthalpy flux density (purple line, panel (c)) and heat flux density (orange line, panel (c)).